InspiringGroup-Lab/CoGNN/README.md

 ## 3 Set Up

 As long as you have installed Docker with CUDA support, you can pull the image we prepared.
 Our image is based on the Ubuntu-CUDA images provided by NIVIDIA.
-Since these images are bound to specific versions of CUDA runtime, we provide multiple image versions based on different versions CUDA runtimes for the convenience of the AEC.
+Since these images are bound to specific versions of CUDA runtime, we provide multiple image versions based on different versions of CUDA runtimes for the convenience of the AEC.
 The version information is summarized here:
+- v1 is based on nvidia/cuda:12.0.0-devel-ubuntu20.04
 - v2 is based on nvidia/cuda:12.4.0-devel-ubuntu20.04
 - v3 is based on nvidia/cuda:12.3.2-devel-ubuntu20.04